Do It Again (NLE Choppa song)

-"Do It Again" is a song by American rapper NLE Choppa, released on October 7, 2022 alongside a music video.
-It features American rapper 2Rare and was produced by Fye Man.
+"Do It Again" is a song by American rapper NLE Choppa, released on October 7, 2022 as the third single from his second studio album Cottonwood 2 (2023).
+It features American rapper 2Rare and was produced by Fya Man.
 The song contains a sample of "Love Don't Live Here Anymore" by Rose Royce.

 Background and composition

 The song was released shortly after NLE Choppa publicly split with his girlfriend Marissa DaNae.
 Over a "punchy, fast-paced" drum beat, Choppa boasts about moving on from the relationship and what his ex has lost.

 Critical reception

 Lamar Banks of HotNewHipHop gave the song a "Hottttt" rating.
 Alex Gonzalez of Uproxx described Choppa as "delivering fiery bars" and wrote that 2Rare "shows off his vocal stylings, singing and rapping humorous one-liners on his verse", also praising his line "Bitch, you like a squirrel, you just like Sandy, bitch, get off my nuts" as one of the standout lines in the song.